New 'Latino' and 'Middle Eastern or North African' checkboxes proposed for U.S. forms

 Any revisions to the federal data standards are expected to spur far-reaching changes to how many state and local governments and private institutions generate their racial and ethnic data.

-The White House's Office of Management and Budget, which sets the statistical standards for the federal government, is expected to make a final decision on the working group's proposals by summer 2024.
+The Office of Management and Budget is expected to make a final decision on the working group's proposals by summer 2024.

 Until then, OMB is asking for members of the public to weigh in by April 12 with their feedback, which the working group says will be factored into their final recommendations.